 The terms of an installment payment plan remain in effect unless your financial condition changes significantly, you miss a payment, you fail to file tax returns or keep up with ongoing tax obligations, or the IRS later finds out that you provided false or misleading information during the negotiations over the plan.
 If you miss a payment, the plan theoretically can be revoked immediately, but usually you have a grace period to make up for the first missed payment.
 The IRS also is required to send the taxpayer a warning or give them a chance to reinstate the agreement if it is being revoked on this basis.

 The IRS may continue to review your financial situation on an annual or biennial basis during the course of the plan.
-In some cases, a taxpayer may need to complete a new version of Form 433-A to keep their plan in effect.
+In some cases, a taxpayer may need to complete a new collection information statement to keep their plan in effect.